-In addition to Faculties of Graduate Studies and Arts requirements, the Department requires:
+In addition to the Faculties of Graduate Studies and Arts requirements, the program requires:

-Successful completion of years one and two, plus the Master of Science thesis, constitute the requirements of the Master of Science degree.
-Program students must formally apply and be approved by the program and the Faculty of Graduate Studies for admission to the doctoral program upon completion of Master of Science requirements.
+Master of Science students must formally apply and be approved by the program and the Faculty of Graduate Studies for admission to the doctoral program upon completion of Master of Science requirements.